 Active Cumbria is governed by an independent Advisory Board, made up of highly skilled individuals from a range of backgrounds.
 The Board operates under an agreed Terms of Reference, and provides strategic leadership to the organisation and to the Core Team of professionals, who provide the co-ordination and structures which allow individuals and organisations to work together more effectively.

-The Advisory Board is committed to meeting the requirements of the Governments Code for Sports Governance, and regularly reviews all aspects of its operations to ensure it is meeting the requirements of a Tier 3 organisation.
+The Advisory Board is committed to meeting the requirements of the Government’s Code for Sports Governance, and regularly reviews all aspects of its operations to ensure it is meeting the requirements of a Tier 3 organisation.

-We continue to seek to recruit members from BAME and disability backgrounds at each subsequent recruitment phase to ensure we move towards greater diversity, whilst still continuing to meet the gender parity targets already achieved.
-To support this, we will, as from 2018 publish an annual statement of progress on this issue on our website within our Advisory Board Diversity Action Plan (see below).
+We continue to seek to recruit members from diverse ethnic communities and people with a disability at each subsequent recruitment phase to ensure we move towards greater diversity, whilst still continuing to meet the gender parity targets already achieved.
+To support this, we will publish an annual statement of progress on this issue on our website within our Advisory Board Diversity Action Plan (see below).